samlarby/The-Wrexham-AFC-Quiz/README.md

 * I will feel more confident and will want to try the harder level as I found the easy level to easy.
 * I want to be able to compare my scores with my friends, so we can compete against eachother.

+### Difficulty modes
+* Easy mode
+    * The easy mode only has a 50/50 choice so there is less chance of getting the answer wrong, also the questions are slightly easier.
+Difficulty is selected before entering the quiz page.

+* Hard Mode
+    * This mode is harder as it has 4 different answers to choose from, but also the questions will be slightly harder.
+If the player selects the correct answer it will light up green, if they select the wrong answer it will light up red and the correct answer will light up green, the purpose of this is allow the user to learn whilst playing the game.

 ### Design Choices
 * Colour Scheme